Grand government architecture in Switzerland

 How to visit Switzerland’s Parliament building in Bern

-• Languages: Offered across multiple languages during session-free periods
+• Languages: Offered in four languages outside session periods

 Booking and Arrival (The Smooth Way)